NEWS

 - patients who have tried numerous HRT options but have not yet found something that works for them

-- patients needing specialist advice on local oestogen options for genitourinary syndrome of the menopause (once other causes have been diagnosed or excluded e.g. lichen sclerosus)
+- patients needing specialist advice on local estogen options for genitourinary syndrome of the menopause (once other causes have been diagnosed or excluded e.g. lichen sclerosus)

-- patients who would like to try adding in testosterone, if there is no HCP at the practice who has trained on how to do this yet.
-Testosterone for women is now green on Somerset ICB Prescribing Formulary if the HCP is competent to prescribe it.
+- patients who would like to try adding in testosterone, if there is no HCP at the practice who has done training on how to do this yet.
+Testosterone for women is now green on Somerset ICB prescribing formulary if the HCP is competent to prescribe it.
 See the information below about the blood tests needed before the appointment

 - older women (over 60 or over 10 years since their last period) keen to start or restart HRT if the HCP is not confident about current guidelines